-The course combines theoretical sessions and practical sessions.
-Theoretical sessions present the basic contents of the syllabus and attempt to provide students with its conceptual and methodological foundations for cultural-cumspatial analysis.
-Theoretical sessions will be developed through classroom lectures by the teacher, while practical sessions will be focused on the reading, presentation, discussion and critical analysis of selected texts, as well as on learning to analyze specific cultural issues in their spatial manifestations.
+The course combines theoretical and practical sessions.
+Theoretical sessions present the basic contents of the syllabus and attempt to provide students with conceptual and methodological foundations of cultural-cum-spatial analysis.
+Theoretical sessions will be developed through classroom lectures by the teacher, while practical sessions will be focused of discussion activities, based on the reading and critical analysis of selected texts, as well as on the analysis of specific cultural issues in their spatial manifestations.